henrik253/Implementation-of-a-Chess-Engine-Java/README.md

 <h1> Implementation of a Chess Engine in Java </h1>
 This project was part of the bachelor's degree at Hochschule Trier University of Applied Sciences.
-It was greatly inspired by Sebastian Lague's video about chess (link provided).
+It was greatly inspired by Sebastian Lague's video about chess (https://www.youtube.com/watch?v=U4ogK0MIzqk&t=939s).
 The features of this project include:

 - Two different approaches to developing a chess AI, incorporating an Opening Book, Alpha-Beta Search, Iterative Deepening, evaluation functions, among other features.
 - The game chess itself, with all special rules like Castling or en passant.